 Clelian Heights School for Exceptional Children

-How a school for students with special needs use Boxlight interactive flat panel displays to increase engagement for all
+How a school for students with disabilities use Boxlight interactive flat panel displays to increase engagement for all

 Private school opened in 1961 and run by the Apostles of the Sacred Heart of Jesus